Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Ash Canyon Trail

-Just past the Calico Basin, is the Ash Canyon Trail.
+Just past the Calico Basin is the Ash Canyon Trail.
 This canyon is a smaller version of the Red Rock Canyon but still has its fair share of hiking trails.

 Pink Goblin Pass